Embed This Data

 - FDI Inflow:

-Costa Rica’s top individual income tax rate is 25 percent, and the corporate tax rate is 30 percent.
+The top personal income tax rate is 25 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a general sales tax and a real property tax.
-Total tax revenue is 21.9 percent of GDP.
-Government expenditures are 18.2 percent of GDP, and public debt has been around 35 percent of GDP.
+The overall tax burden equals 23.1 percent of total domestic income.
+Government spending has amounted to 19.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 5.8 percent of GDP.
+Public debt is equivalent to 42.4 percent of GDP.